› Forums › Planning Applications › 30 Mansionhouse Road EH9 2JD – New house 28A to be built in the grounds

-• This topic has 3 replies, 2 voices, and was last updated 8 months, 2 weeks ago by Grange Planning.
-This post has been viewed 616 times
+- This topic has 6 replies, 3 voices, and was last updated 8 months, 1 week ago by sl318a.

 A planning application has been submitted at 30 Mansionhouse Road EH9 2JD for the creation of a new two-storey house, 30B, within the grounds of the property.
 The proposals are described as “Erect two-storey house including car port and driveway, rebuild wall with gates, new rear garden.”